ANTH domain

 The ANTH domain is a membrane binding domain that shows weak specificity for PtdIns(4,5)P2.
 It was found in AP180 (homologous to CALM) endocytotic accessory protein that has been implicated in the formation of clathrin-coated pits.
 The domain is involved in phosphatidylinositol 4,5-bisphosphate binding and is a universal adaptor for nucleation of clathrin coats.

 Its structure is a solenoid of 9 helices.
 The PtdIns(4,5)P2 binding residues are spread over several helices at the tip of the structure.
 The PtdIns(4,5)P2 binding sequence is Kx9Kx(K/R)(H/Y).

 An ANTH domain is also found in HIP1 and HIP1R, and the PtdIns(4,5)P2 binding sequence is conserved.
-More information is found on endocytosis.org.